 After making a serious mistake or a series of mistakes, you might have your driver’s license revoked.
 As a result, you’ll also be saddled with a much higher insurance rate.
 A revoked license is a definite sign to the car insurance company that you are a dangerous driver carrying lots of risk.
 Now is the time to begin comparison shopping for better rates, which may end up saving your budget over the long term.
-In this article, Part 1 describes how to assess what changes will occur to your insurance, and Part 2 explains how to find a better insurance rate.
+Here’s how to assess what changes will occur to your insurance and how to find a better insurance rate.

 Step 1: Begin with a calm mindset.
 There is nothing worse than dealing with car insurance when you are stressed, so take a deep breath and stay calm as you begin the process.